 4. Owner or agent identity

-Under the Texas State law, a rental agreement must contain the following:
+Under the Texas State law, an agreement must contain the following:

-- Name and address of the landlord/property owner
+- Name and address of the landlord/rental owner

 - Name and address of the management company if the owner hired one.